Article writing rejection. It’s a tough pill to swallow for most freelancers.

 The more common reason your article pitch is rejected has nothing to do with you.

-That reason can be summed up as: stuff going on at the magazine.
+That reason can be summed up as: stuff going on at the magazine or business.
 Stuff like:

-- The editor you sent it to just got fired.
+- The editor or marketing director you sent it to just got fired.

 - The publication is getting ready to fold or change format.